 Mind-boggling profitability

-The processing performance and efficiency of Nvidia’s GPUs is unrivaled in the marketplace.
+The processing performance and efficiency of Nvidia’s GPUs is unrivalled in the marketplace.
 By meeting this core requirement for training AI models better than any other company in the market, Nvidia basically gets to dictate pricing to its customers.

 Looking at valuation relative to earnings to determine is Nvidia overvalued